akhilamod/Churn_management/README.md

 ## Technical Details
 - Logistic Regression has been used to create the churn model
+- The model took 20 input parameters that comprised of tenure, monthly charges, different services that consumer availed, etc.
-- Its performance came out to be better than other algorithms eg RandomForestCLassifier, KNN
+- Its performance was compared with other algorithms like Random Forest Classifier
 - Approach
   1. Data cleaning
   2. Encoding